 Three key words appear in both passages: “work,” “completed” and “blessed.”
 These verbal echoes are not accidental.
-They are how the Torah signals intertextuality, that is, hinting that one law or story is to be read in the context of another.
-In this case the Torah is emphasizing that Exodus ends as Genesis began, with a work of creation.
+They are how the Torah signals intertextuality, hinting that one law or story is to be read in the context of another.
+In this case, the Torah is emphasising that Exodus ends as Genesis began, with a work of creation.
 Note the difference as well as the similarity.
 Genesis began with an act of Divine creation.
 Exodus ends with an act of human creation.

 The closer we examine the two texts, the more we see how intricately the parallel has been constructed.
 The creation account in Genesis is tightly organised around a series of sevens.
-There are seven days of creation.
+There are seven days of Creation.
 The word “good” appears seven times, the word “God” thirty-five times, and the word “earth” twenty-one times.
 The opening verse of Genesis contains seven words, the second fourteen, and the three concluding verses 35 words.
+Always multiples of seven.
 The complete text is 469 (7×67) words.

 The account of the construction of the Tabernacle in Vayakhel-Pekudei is similarly built around the number seven.
-The word “heart” appears seven times in Exodus 35:5-29, as Moses specifies the materials to be used in the construction, and seven times again in 35:34 – 36:8, the description of how the craftsmen Bezalel and Oholiav were to carry out the work.
+The word “heart” appears seven times in Exodus 35:5-29, as Moses specifies the materials to be used in the construction, and seven times again in 35:34 – 36:8, the description of how the craftsmen Bezalel and Oholiav will carry out the work.
 The word terumah, “contribution” appears seven times in this section.
 In chapter 39, describing the making of the priestly vestments, the phrase “as God commanded Moses” occurs seven times.
 It occurs again seven times in chapter 40.

 A remarkable parallel is being drawn between God’s creation of the universe and the Israelites’ creation of the Sanctuary.
 We now understand what the Sanctuary represented.
-It was a micro-cosmos, a universe in miniature, constructed with the same precision and “wisdom” as the universe itself, a place of order as against the formlessness of the wilderness and the ever-threatening chaos of the human heart.
-The Sanctuary was a visible reminder of God’s presence within the camp, itself a metaphor for God’s presence within the universe as a whole.
+It was a micro-cosmos, a universe in miniature, constructed with the same precision and “wisdom” as the universe itself, a place of order against the formlessness of the wilderness and the ever-threatening chaos of the human heart.
+The Sanctuary was a visible reminder of God’s Presence within the camp, itself a metaphor for God’s Presence within the Universe as a whole.

 A large and fateful idea is taking shape.
-The Israelites, who have been portrayed throughout much of Exodus as ungrateful and half-hearted, have now been given the opportunity, after the sin of the golden calf, to show that they are not irredeemable.
-They are capable of great things.
+The Israelites – who have been portrayed throughout much of Exodus as ungrateful and half-hearted – have now been given the opportunity, after the sin of the Golden Calf, to show that they are not irredeemable, and they have embraced that opportunity.
+They are proven capable of great things.
 They have shown they can be creative.
 They have used their generosity and skill to build a mini-universe.
 By this symbolic act they have shown they are capable of becoming, in the potent rabbinic phrase, “God’s partners in the work of creation.”

-In 2001, shortly after 9/11, I received a letter from a woman in London whose name I did not immediately recognise.
-The morning of the attack on the World Trade Centre, I had been giving a lecture on ways of raising the status of the teaching profession, and she had seen a report about it in the press.
+In 2001, shortly after September 11th, I received a letter from a woman in London whose name I did not immediately recognise.
+She wrote that on the morning of the attack on the World Trade Centre, I had been giving a lecture on ways of raising the status of the teaching profession, and she had seen a report about it in the press.
 This prompted her to write and remind me of a meeting we had had eight years earlier.

-She was then, in 1993, head-teacher of the school that was floundering.
-She had heard some of my broadcasts, felt a kinship with what I had to say, and thought that I might have the answer to her problem.
+She was then, in 1993, the Head Teacher of a school that was floundering.
+She had heard some of my broadcasts, felt a kinship with what I had to say, and thought that I might have a solution to her problem.
 I invited her, together with two of her deputies, to our house.
 The story she told me was this: morale within the school, among teachers, pupils and parents alike, was at an all-time low.
 Parents had been withdrawing their children.
 The student roll had fallen from 1000 children to 500.
 Examination results were bad: only 8 per cent of students achieved high grades.
-It was clear that unless something changed dramatically, the school would have to close.
+It was clear that unless something changed dramatically, the school would be forced to close.

 Now, eight years later, she was writing to tell me what had happened since then.
-Examination results at high grades had risen from 8 to 65 per cent.
-The roll of pupils had risen from 500 to 1000.
+Examination results at high grades had risen from 8 per cent to 65 per cent.
+The enrolment of pupils had risen from 500 to 1000.
 Saving the best news to last, she added that she had just been made a Dame of the British Empire – one of the highest honours the Queen can bestow – for her contribution to education.
-She ended by saying that she just wanted me to know how one word had changed the school and her life.
+She ended by saying that she just wanted me to know how a single word had changed the school, and her life.

 She was a wonderful teacher, and certainly did not need my advice.
 She would have discovered the answer on her own anyway.
-But I was never in any doubt that the strategy would succeed.
-We grow to fill other people’s expectations of us.
+But I was never in any doubt that the strategy would succeed, for we all grow to fill other people’s expectations of us.
 If they are low, we remain small.
 If they are high, we walk tall.

 The idea that each of us has a fixed quantum of intelligence, virtue, academic ability, motivation and drive is absurd.
 Not all of us can paint like Monet or compose like Mozart.
-But we each have gifts, capacities, that can lie dormant a throughout life, until someone awakes them.
+But we each have gifts, capacities, that can lie dormant throughout life until someone awakes them.
 We can achieve heights of which we never thought ourselves capable.
 All it takes is for us to meet someone who believes in us, challenges us, and then, when we have responded to the challenge, blesses and celebrates our achievements.
-That is what Moses did for the Israelites after the sin of the golden calf.
-First he got them to create, and then he blessed them and their creation with one of the simplest and most moving of all blessings, that the Shekhinah should dwell in the work of their hands.
+That is what Moses did for the Israelites after the sin of the Golden Calf.
+First he got them to create, and then he blessed them and their creation with one of the simplest and most moving of all blessings, that the Shechinah should dwell in the work of their hands.